aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Loading-and-Saving-DigitallySignedPdf-X509Certificates.cs" >}}

 A certificate needs to be loaded from a source i.e. from disk or from a certificate store and passed to a new instance of the X509Certificate2 class.
 This object is wrapped into an instance of the PdfDigitalSignatureDetails class along with other details used in the signature.
 This is passed to the PdfSaveOptions class which will use this to sign the output document when rendering to PDF.
-The code sample below shows how to sign a generated PDF document using Aspose.Words.
+The code sample below demonstrates how to sign a generated PDF document using Aspose.Words.

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Loading-and-Saving-DigitallySignedPdf-DigitallySignedPdf.cs" >}}

-The .NET framework provides numerous ways in which to load a certificate.
+The .NET framework provides multiple ways in which to load a certificate.
 These details are out of the scope of this article, however further information on this can be found on the MSDN page [here](http://msdn.microsoft.com/en-us/library/system.security.cryptography.x509certificates.x509certificate2.aspx).

 ### Access and Verify Digital Signatures